graphicore/online-font-project/README.md

 A small supporter for fonts projects that are hosted online on GitHub-Pages or any other simple HTTP server.

-The Idea is to bundle and configure a list of purely browser-based apps that can help you to make fonts.
+The Idea is to bundle and configure a list of purely browser-based apps that can help you making fonts.

 The main target group is free/libre font projects hosted on GitHub.
 But if you like this you can also deploy it on your private server, even in